UBC-STAT/stat-406/syllabus.md

     * Use Slack  for help.
     * Come to virtual office hours.
     * See the marking scheme for reassurance about what flexibility you have.
 No part of your final grade will be directly impacted by missing class.
-* **If you are sick on a final exam day, do not attend the exam.** You must follow up with your home faculty's advising office to apply for [deferred standing](https://students.ubc.ca/enrolment/academic-learning-resources/academic-advising).
-Students who are granted deferred standing write the final exam/assignment at a later date.
+* **If you are sick on final exam day, do not attend the exam.** You must follow up with your home faculty's advising office to apply for [deferred standing](https://students.ubc.ca/enrolment/academic-learning-resources/academic-advising).
+Students who are granted deferred standing write the final exam at a later date.
 If you're a Science student, you must apply for deferred standing (an academic concession) through Science Advising no later than 48 hours after the missed final exam/assignment.
 Learn more and find the application [online](https://science.ubc.ca/students/advising/concession).
 For additional information about academic concessions, see the UBC policy [here](http://www.calendar.ubc.ca/vancouver/index.cfm?tree=3,329,0,0).